-The ANA test only shows that you may have an autoimmune disease.
-It can't confirm which exact one you have.
+The ANA test only shows that you may have an autoimmune disease; it can't detect the exact one.

-- Anti-histone -- diagnoses lupus that was caused by medicine you took
+- An anti-histone test diagnoses lupus that was caused by medicine you took.

-- ENA panel -- helps your doctor see which autoimmune disease you have
+- An ENA panel helps your doctor see which autoimmune disease you have.

 Make sure you understand the results of your ANA test.
-Ask what other tests you need to confirm your diagnosis.
+Ask what other tests you need for your diagnosis to be confirmed.
 Also find out how your test results will affect your treatment.